Holmusk/tech-blog/blog/2019-03-29-why-haskell.md

 Having experienced the bliss of GHC being your programming assistant, it can be extremely tempting to rely on evermore fancy type system features to make more illegal states unrepresentable.

 Soon, you find yourself encoding entire chunks of your business logic into the type system while a simple run-time check might have sufficed.
-Just because Haskell allows you to express something in the type system doesn’t mean that it is a good idea to do so.
+Just because Haskell allows you to express something in the type system doesn’t mean that it is always a good idea to do so.

 These endeavours increase the on-boarding difficulty of new developers into your project, can drastically increase your compile times and just make code plain unreadable sometimes.